redat00/philapy/README.md

 There is still some stuff to do to make this bot more robust.
 Here's a short like of those things.

 - Writing unit test for all the differents classes and functions
-- Making a better cli to launch the App with more context
-- Adding a config file to the App to define variables
 - Adding CI/CD to the project